JanssenProject/jans/docs/admin/developer/agama/samples.md

 - Line 9.
 The user identifier is grabbed from the basic flow output and stored in `userId`

 - Line 10.
 The e-mail of the user identified by `userId` is obtained by calling method `emailOf` of class `EmailOTPUtil`.
 Source code [here](https://github.com/JanssenProject/jans/blob/main/docs/admin/developer/agama/otp-email/EmailOTPUtil.java).
 This time the managed bean [`UserService`](https://github.com/JanssenProject/jans/blob/main/jans-auth-server/server/src/main/java/io/jans/as/server/service/UserService.java) is used.
-Copy `EmailOTPUtil.java` directly to folder `/opt/jans/jetty/jans-auth/agama/scripts/io/jans/agama/samples` of your server
+Copy `EmailOTPUtil.java` directly to folder `/opt/jans/jetty/jans-auth/agama/scripts/io/jans/agama/samples` of your server.
+Alternatively, a Groovy version is available [here](https://github.com/JanssenProject/jans/blob/main/docs/admin/developer/agama/otp-email/EmailOTPUtil.groovy); just copy one of these two files to your server

 - Lines 12-14.
 If the user does not have a designated e-mail address, the flow is finished